Mabdullahrabbani/Cricket-Predictor-/README.md

 plain, human-readable language via an API call — so instead of just seeing "68% win probability," you get context on *why* (required run rate, wickets in hand, momentum, etc).

+This project is API-only — there is no custom frontend.
+All predictions are accessed through REST endpoints, testable via FastAPI's built-in Swagger UI.

 ## Tech Stack

 - **Backend:** FastAPI